NVIDIA/nvidia-docker/README.md

 If `yum` reports a conflict on `/etc/docker/daemon.json` with the `docker` package, you need to use the next section instead.

+For docker-ce on `ppc64le`, look at the [FAQ](https://github.com/nvidia/nvidia-docker/wiki/Frequently-Asked-Questions#do-you-support-powerpc64-ppc64).

 #### CentOS 7 (docker), RHEL 7.4/7.5 (docker)
 ```sh
 # If you have nvidia-docker 1.0 installed: we need to remove it and all existing GPU containers